 If you’re interested in being a part of this ground-breaking project, contact me or my colleague John LaChance to learn more about this opportunity.

-Steffen Griepke is the Technology Director at TerraTherm.
+Steffen Griepke is the Vice President of Technology at TerraTherm.
 In this role, he helps clients determine if a thermal remedy would work on their project site and, if so, which thermal technology or combination of technologies would be the most cost-effective.
-He then leads the design of the remedy and guides its implementation, operation, and continued…
+He then leads the design of the remedy and guides its implementation, operation,…